Deer

 Red deer

 Woodland red deer are generally bigger and more productive than hill deer, as they have access to better quality foods and shelter.
 Hill deer may live in groups of hundreds, while woodland red deer prefer smaller group sizes.
-Stag and hind groups are usually separate other than during the ‘rut’, when you may hear the roar of stags in our glens.
+Male (stag) and female (hind) groups are usually separate other than during the ‘rut’, when stags fight for hinds with which to mate.
+This is when you may hear the roar of stags in our glens.

 Roe deer

-Roe bucks are territorial, and thus generally solitary, from February through to mid-August, but may form small groups in winter.
-Roe does are accompanied by kids for most of the year, but will actively drive them out before the birth of that year’s young.
+From February through to mid-August, roe bucks (male deer) are territorial, and thus generally solitary but they may form small groups in winter.
+Roe does (female deer) are accompanied by kids for most of the year but will actively drive them out before the birth of their next young.
 Does usually give birth to one or two kids.

 Deer impacts on habitats

-Red deer help to shape habitats, particularly in the uplands.
-Grazing by red deer can help to:
+At appropriate levels, deer can help benefit habitats, particularly in the uplands.
+For example, grazing by red deer can help to:

 • create niches for seedling regeneration